aWildOtto/ZombieDigger/README.md

 # Introduction
 ![game](/screenShots/1.PNG)

-This is a simple mine seeker game
+This is a simple Zombie Digger game and is a combination of Minecraft with zombies.

 ![gameplay](/screenShots/2.PNG)